 - Semrush’s backlink database is significantly larger than SEO PowerSuite’s and its backlink analysis features are more advanced.

-- It’s cloud-based and can be used on any computer via web browser — SEO PowerSuite has to be installed locally.
+- It’s cloud-based and can be used on any computer via a web browser — SEO PowerSuite has to be installed locally.

 - Unlike SEO PowerSuite, Semrush provides a huge amount of PPC data, allowing for in-depth paid advertising research.